tec-son/SQL-Data-Analytics-Portfolio/README.md

 # SQL-Data-Analytics-Portfolio
-A collection of SQL-based data analytics projects demonstrating database design, business analysis and advanced querying using SQL Server.
+A collection of SQL-based data analytics projects demonstrating database design, business analysis and advanced querying using Microsoft SQL Server.